TABLE OF CONTENTS

 » How to derive the minimum salary needed to apply for legal cohabitation?

-Well, if I do not update the minimum salary in time, use the link and formula above to calculate.
-Then, you will know how much to provide as evidence of the income proof.
-If you click to the SPP official website, you can see that the minimum salary increases almost every year.
+If you click on the link to the SPP website below, you can see that the minimum salary (excel) increases almost every year.
 Sometimes, the adjustment is 2 to 3 times a year.

 » Regular or Irregular Income for 12 months or Less